 Member, National Institute of Mental Health (NIMH), Board of Scientific Advisors

-Development of biological magnetic resonance (MR) imaging and spectroscopy at ultrahigh magnetic fields (7 Tesla and higher) for human imaging
+Imaging brain function and connectivity with magnetic resonance (MR) techniques at ultrahigh magnetic fields (7 Tesla and higher)

 Development of high frequency RF instrumentation for ultrahigh field MR imaging in humans